tyeatts75/Data310/thurs2.md

 - Bean:

-    - The bean model finished with ok accuracy, if more epochs were to be tested I'm sure it would be higher but at its current state it is nothing impressive.
+    -The bean model finished with ok accuracy, if more epochs were to be tested I'm sure it would be higher but at its current state it is nothing impressive.
 The third and final epoch sees the model reaching a .74 accuracy with a validation accuracy of .64.
 This means that the model was fairly overfit, which is not ideal.
       The loss did see a solid loss from each epoch to the next insinuating increases